openfaas/faas/ROADMAP.md

 * Unique URL routes for serverless functions
 * Instrumentation via Prometheus metrics at GET /metrics
 * Bundled Prometheus stack with AlertManager
+* UI enhancements to create new function through a form

 **Incoming requests and routing**